-We recommend you follow these best practices when you upgrade your Collectors.
+We recommend you follow these best practices when upgrading Installed Collectors.

 While we make every effort to keep backwards compatibility for collectors, many new collector versions contain important bug fixes along with new functionality, so we recommend keeping up-to-date with collector versions you’re using in your production environments.
 You can read the Release Notes for each Collector version here, so you know exactly what changes are made.